sendamply/amply-python/README.md

 text | Text portion of the message. content | An array of objects containing the following keys: `type` (required), `value` (required). template | The template to use.
 This may be a string (the UUID of the template), an array of UUID's (useful for A/B/... testing where one is randomly selected), or an object of the format `{template1Uuid: 0.25, template2Uuid: 0.75}` (useful for weighted A/B/... testing). dynamic_template_data | The dynamic data to be replaced in your template.
 This is an object of the format `{variable1: 'replacement1', ...}`.
-Variables should be defined in your template body as `${variable1}`. reply_to |Email address of who should receive replies.
+Variables should be defined in your template body using handlebars syntax `{{variable1}}`. reply_to |Email address of who should receive replies.
 This may be a string or an object with `name` and `email` keys. headers | An object where the header name is the key and header value is the value. ip_or_pool_uuid | The UUID of the IP address or IP pool you want to send from.
 Default is your Global pool.